ashwint0711/docker-kubernetes-go/README.md

 This file automates the following tasks:
 - Building the Docker image for the Ping Pong service.
 - Deploying the containerized application to Kubernetes.

+# Go Program: Pattern Detection

+## Overview
+This program checks if a string follows a specific pattern:
+- Starts with `"i"` or `"I"`.
+- Contains `"a"` or `"A"` anywhere in the middle.
+- Ends with `"n"` or `"N"`.

+## Code Location
+The code for this program is located in the `main.go` file.

+## How It Works
+1. Reads an input string.
+2. Evaluates the string against the defined pattern.
+3. Returns whether the string matches the pattern.